Take a dip in the Atlantic on the West Coast

 Make your way to the end of the beach after your swim and see the 16th century Ballinskelligs Castle, built to protect the people of the Iveragh Peninsula from pirates.
 If time allows, book in with Sea Synergy Activity Centre for a snorkelling tour or go stand up paddleboarding to meet the adorable seals that live in the bay.

-Plan amazing escapes to the coast and but remember to be safe any time you go swimming.
+Remember to be safe any time you go swimming.
 Swim within your limits, avoid swimming in bad conditions and speak with local lifeguards if you have any questions about the beach.

 Before you take part in any kind of water activities, check out watersafety.ie and follow their guidelines.